It’s important to take care of your

-- one loss
+- bone loss

 - changes in the bone

 7. What causes sensitive teeth?

 sensitivity felt after eating or drinking something hot or cold can be a

 nuisance.
 Many issues can trigger sensitivity, like:

-- brushing too
+- brushing too hard

-- eating acidic
+- eating acidic foods

 - tooth decay